ProteinQure/scargo/examples/data/README.md

 This folder contains data used for running the examples.
 When running examples which require input files, such as `csv_iter`, `SCARGO_LOCAL_MOUNT` must point to this folder.

-This folder's directory structure mirrors the remote S3 folder structure for convenience [1].
+This folder's directory structure mirrors the remote S3 folder structure in the bucket `s3://pq-dataxfer-tmp` for convenience [1].

 ## Running remote examples